-Maryland Coordinate System: The Maryland Coordinate System as defined in the Annotated Code of Maryland, Real Prop. §§ 14-401 through 14-407.
+Maryland Coordinate System: The coordinate system defined in the Annotated Code of Maryland, Real Prop. §§14-401 through 14-407.

-Maryland-Washington Regional District in Montgomery County: as defined by the Land Use Article of the Annotated Code of Maryland, which does not include the jurisdictional boundaries of Brookeville, Poolesville, Laytonsville, Rockville, Barnesville, Gaithersburg and Washington Grove.
+Maryland-Washington Regional District in Montgomery County: An area defined by the Land Use Article of the Annotated Code of Maryland as the entire County; however, subdivision, planning, and zoning matters within the jurisdictional boundaries of Brookeville, Poolesville, Laytonsville, Rockville, Barnesville, Gaithersburg, and Washington Grove are governed only by each municipality's ordinance.

-Master Plan: A plan of any portion of the general plan that may consist of maps, data, and other descriptive matter, that guides the physical development of the district or any portion of the district, including any amendments, extensions, or additions by the Commission, indicating the general locations for major roads, parks or other public spaces, public building sites, routes for public utilities, zones or other similar information.
-Master plan includes sector plan.
+Master Plan: A plan of any portion of the General Plan that may consist of maps, data, and other descriptive matter that guides the physical development of the district or any portion of the district, including any amendments, extensions, or additions by the Commission, indicating the general locations for major roads, parks or other public spaces, public building sites, routes for public utilities, zones, or other similar information.
+Master plan includes a sector plan and any other type of master plan prepared by the Board and approved by the District Council.
 See Land Use Article of the Annotated Code of Maryland.

-Mid-block right-of-way: A dedicated or otherwise publicly accessible pedestrian and/or bike right-of-way within a block, which may include utilities where necessary, and from which motor vehicles are typically excluded.
+Mid-Block Right-of-Way: A pedestrian or bike right-of-way within a block, which may include utilities where necessary, and from which motor vehicles are typically excluded.

-Minor Subdivision: Creation of lots through the division, resubdivision or assemblage of a lot, tract or parcel of land, including minor adjustments to existing lot lines, that does not require the approval of a Preliminary Plan of subdivision.
+Minor Subdivision: Creation of lots through the division, resubdivision, or assemblage of a lot, tract, or parcel of land, including minor adjustments to existing lot lines, that does not require the approval of a preliminary plan of subdivision.
 For the purpose of applying the State Growth Tier rules, a minor subdivision is separately defined in Section 4.3.F.3.a.i.